Connecting generalized Priestley duality to Hofmann-Mislove-Stralka duality: Hofmann-Mislove-Stralka duality

-As we pointed out in the introduction, Stone meet-semilattices are exactly algebraic lattices.
-To see this, we recall that an element $k$ of a complete lattice $L$ is {\em compact} if $k\le\bigvee S$ implies $k\le\bigvee T$ for some finite $T\subseteq S$, and that $L$ is {\em algebraic} if the poset $K(L)$ of compact elements of $L$ is join-dense in $L$ (meaning that each element of $L$ is a join of compact elements).
-By Pontryagin duality for semilattices, each Stone meet-semilattice is isomorphic to $\Filt(M)$ for some $M\in\MSLat$.
+As we pointed out in the introduction, Stone meet-semilattices are exactly the algebraic lattices.
+To see this, we recall that an element $k$ of a complete lattice $L$ is {\em compact} if $k\le\bigvee S$ implies $k\le\bigvee T$ for some finite $T\subseteq S$, and that $L$ is {\em algebraic} if the poset $\Kp(L)$ of compact elements of $L$ is join-dense in $L$ (meaning that each element of $L$ is a join of compact elements).
+By HMS duality, each Stone meet-semilattice is isomorphic to $\Filt(M)$ for some $M\in\MSLat$.
 Clearly $\Filt(M)$ is a complete lattice, where meet is set-theoretic intersection and join is the filter generated by the union.
-Moreover, compact elements of $\Filt(M)$ are the principal filters ${\uparrow}a$, which clearly join-generate $\Filt(M)$.
+Moreover, compact elements of $\Filt(M)$ are precisely the principal filters ${\uparrow}a$ (see \cite[Prop.~3.8]{HMS74}), which clearly join-generate $\Filt(M)$.
 Thus, each Stone meet-semilattice is an algebraic lattice.